icure/icure-kotlin-sdk/docs/DocumentApi.md

 <a name="setSafeDocumentAttachment"></a>
 # **setSafeDocumentAttachment**
-> DocumentDto setSafeDocumentAttachment(documentId, requestBody, enckeys)
+> DocumentDto setSafeDocumentAttachment(documentId, body, enckeys)

 Creates a document&#39;s attachment